-Module BPT Introduction to Medical Office Procedures - This module familiarizes students on how to create patient records, and organizing them manually and electronically.
+Module BPT Introduction to Medical Office Procedures - This module familiarizes students on how to create patient records, and organize them.
 Students will also learn records management systems and develop skills in alphabetic filing and indexing.
 Students will develop speed and accuracy in computer keyboarding and learn medical terminology.